GanesamoorthiM/Bike_Sharing_Assignment/README.md

 ## General Information

--
--Identify the demends of bikes based on the independent variable.
+- Identify the demends of bikes based on the independent variable.
--Help the Management to adapt the business strategy to meet the demand levels and meet the customer's expectations. -->
+- Help the Management to adapt the business strategy to meet the demand levels and meet the customer's expectations

 ## Conclusions